-But there's some good news, which is that parents who pay for preschool or daycare while they're at work may qualify for a credit that can help you save money on taxes this year.
+But there's some good news, which is that parents who paid tuition in 2019 for preschool or daycare in order to work may qualify for a credit that can help you save money on taxes this year.
 Here's what all parents should know before filing their returns on July 15, 2020, the updated tax deadline.

 Is preschool tuition tax-deductible?